qusaifares/forfoodsake-backend/README.md

 });
 ```

-Example of a POST request to create a new vendor:
+Example of a POST request to create a new vendor with password encryption:

 ```javascript
 router.post('/new', async (req, res) => {